If you want to feel more connected on a daily basis in your marriage, make shared activities a priority. Here are some

 Perhaps you can relate.
 It could be that after that initial newlywed bliss wore off, you and your spouse have discovered that syncing your bedtime routines — or just your routines in general — is a challenge.
 If so, I’m here to encourage you.

 You see, things are now different at our house.
-Twelve years into our marriage, it’s rare if we don’t climb under the covers together, at the same time.
+Fifteen years into our marriage, it’s rare if we don’t climb under the covers together, at the same time.
 These days, when we say goodnight, it’s lights out for both of us.
-(Although, I’ll admit that lately we’ve both been spending a few minutes before drifting off to sleep playing Frozen Free Fall on our first-generation iPads.
+(Although, I’ll admit that lately we’ve both been spending a few minutes before drifting off to sleep playing Frozen Free Fall on our iPhones.
 It’s rather addicting, you see.)

 So how did we get from there to here?

 The number one thing that’s aided us in this change has been … drum roll, please … a shared activity.
 We are now intentional to end each day with a mutual experience.